verboompj/arc_kubernetes/arc_for_azure_migrate.md

 <br><br>

 Using this method , in the dialog click on `Customize Infrastructure Monitoring` , uncheck the preview and select our LAW we created before as target.
 Click Save and Enable.
-If all went well, the AMA agent will be pushed to your ARC enabled VM through a newly created Data Collection Rule.
+If all went well, the AMA agent will be pushed to your ARC enabled VM through a newly created Data Collection Rule (DCR).
 Nice one !

 Wile we wait for it to complete, lets see what we actually triggerd by this quick enablement --> A DCR.